 Do What Gives You Pleasure.

 Is that good advice?
-What if your idea of the pleasure is becoming a recluse on a warm tropical island drinking Mai Tai’s?
+What if your idea of the pleasure is becoming a recluse on a warm tropical island?
 That’s a great vacation but it isn’t a happy life.
 Spend two weeks laying aimlessly on a beach and you will soon discover that you are bored and ready to do something meaningful.
 (Ok.
 Maybe three weeks.)

 Two Types of Pleasure

 I was discussing this problem with Rick McKinley a Pastor in Portland and he told me that there are two types of pleasure.
-First, there are the Simple Pleasures.
+First, there are the simple pleasures.
 These are things like good Scotch, sleeping in, watching movies.
-There is a second type of pleasure which he called the “Pleasures of Being”.
+There is a second type of pleasure which he called the pleasures of being.
 This type of pleasure is more complicated.
-It is the pleasure you get when do something you feel you were particularly designed to do.
-Sometimes people refer to this as their “calling”.
-Pleasures of Being make life meaningful.
+It is the pleasure you get when do something you feel you were particularly designed to be doing.

 It is important to enjoy Simple Pleasures like a picnic in the lawn or a good movie.
 Those pleasures give you a moment to recharge, reflect, and celebrate.
 But you can’t watch TV all day without feeling lazy.
 You can’t picnic in the lawn every day without feeling restless.
 If all you do is chase after simple pleasures you will find yourself disappointed.
-We crave the Pleasures of Being.
+We crave a higher pleasure.

 The Work of Pleasure